Great Bitter Lake Stamps Prices

 So let us see some sales results.
 First are shown results of a few stamps from 2021, where I was the seller, so with a correct and detailed description of items.
 As most buyers tend to purchase cheaper stamps, we can see that cheaper ones sell over catalogue values, sometimes considerably, while rare stamps attract interest of only a few advanced collectors.
 Note that my opening prices were only 80% of catalogue values - I was testing the Catalogue values.

-As we have an unexpectedly high inflation, the recalculated prices would be already about 100% of the catalogue value, now.
+As we have an unexpectedly high inflation, the recalculated prices would be already over 100% of the catalogue value, now.
 If you are interested in purchase of the same stamps, you are welcome to contact me and I will do my best to supply them.
 They are all from the collection of Captain Benda.
 Some are available on covers, too.

 A try has proved that market has accepted inflation.
 Note that collectors, who are in contact with me, do not buy at ebay as they can order GBLA items direct from me, without ebay fees.